sherbondy/glslt/README.md

 It initially targets the [OpenGL ES Shading Language v1.00 Specification](http://www.khronos.org/registry/gles/specs/2.0/GLSL_ES_Specification_1.0.17.pdf) (same as WebGL's GLSL).
 The goal is for the program to be a good teacher.
 Essentially, someone should be able to learn GLSL by fiddling with a sample program through the guidance of the plugin.
+I am guided by the philosophy that our tools should explain themselves and get out of the way.

 In terms of functionality, this translates to:

-- Powerful, context-aware autocomplete for all built-in (and programmer-defined) functions, with inline documentation
+- Powerful, type/context-aware autocomplete for all built-in (and programmer-defined) functions, with inline documentation
 - Live re-rendering of a shader as you modify it
 - inline, helpful errors for invalid shaders
 - Graphical tools for feeding input (e.g. images, webcam) and observing intermediate values/output of a shader